wladerer/Coordinate/README.md

-# Coordinate
+# TurboCoord

-Coordinate is a suite of tools used to find empty spaces within coordination complexes.
+TurboCoord is a suite of tools used to find empty spaces within coordination complexes.
 It is a very crude approach -- essentially a heuristic based algorithm to find the least sterically hindered spaces within the first coordination sphere.

 ![Grid of generated structures](grid.jpg)